slimesarecool/massinstaller/README.md

 ## How to install and use:
 Download it.
-Drag the test.mi file onto "Mass Installer" or "mi.bat".
+Drag the test.mi file onto "mi.bat".
 You will see it installs files from online.

 ## Make your own .mi files: